tomrhollis/VellumZero-Plugin/README.md

 -----------------------
 GENERAL SETTINGS
 -----------------------
 PlayerConnMessages         (true/false) Generate messages when a player connects or disconnects

 ServerStatusMessages       (true/false) Generate messages related to the server going up or down

+UserDB                     Path to the ElementZero user information database.

+EssentialsDB               Path to the ElementZero essentials mod database (name tags stored there)

 -----------------------
 DISCORD SETTINGS